loekd/ServiceFabric.BackupRestore/README.md

 # ServiceFabric.BackupRestore
 ServiceFabric.BackupRestore simplifies creating and restoring backups for Reliable Stateful Service replicas.
+Store your backups safely outside of the cluster by using / implementing ICentralBackupStore.

 ## Change log
 - 1.0.0